-Having HIV might impact your life insurance rates in Canada, but you can still get life insurance with HIV.
+Having HIV might impact your life insurance rates, but you can still get life insurance in Canada with HIV.

 There are some differences in how everything works if you have HIV because you might be considered "high risk".
 The term high risk means you have health or lifestyle risks that the life insurance company needs to be made aware of.

 We reviewed the best life insurance companies for HIV-positive people in Canada.
 They are PolicyMe, Canada Protection Plan and Sun Life.

 These companies can help you get the insurance you need without breaking the bank, even if you're living with HIV.